inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/SECURITY.md

 This is a tool-on-tool attack: a malicious tool can modify the source code of other tools.

-**Why this matters independently of #2:** The opaque URL mapping (`OpaqueUrlMapper`) carefully hides tool source document IDs from the iframe through the RPC and module-loading channels. `suggestedImportUrl` bypasses that protection entirely by embedding the real automerge URL in ordinary document content, which the iframe has direct access to via the repo channel.
+**Why this matters independently of #2:** The opaque URL mapping (`PackageUrlMapper`) carefully hides tool source document IDs from the iframe through the RPC and module-loading channels. `suggestedImportUrl` bypasses that protection entirely by embedding the real automerge URL in ordinary document content, which the iframe has direct access to via the repo channel.

 **Interaction with FilteredBridge:** If vulnerability #2 is fixed (FilteredBridge with an allowlist), this vulnerability is largely neutralized — the tool can still *read* the URL from documents it's authorized to access, but it cannot `repo.find()` the tool source document unless that document is also on the allowlist (which it shouldn't be).
 However, the information leak itself remains: a tool learns the automerge URLs of other tools' source code, which could be useful in chained attacks.